The historic centre of Évora, a lazy little town in the interior of Portugal hides a proud history. It is a pleasant place.

 “This museum-city, whose roots go back to Roman times, reached its golden age in the 15th century, when it became the residence of the Portuguese kings.
 Its unique quality stems from the whitewashed houses decorated with azulejos and wrought-iron balconies dating from the 16th to the 18th century.
 Its monuments had a profound influence on Portuguese architecture in Brazil. ”

-I visited Évora in 2013.
+I visited Historic Centre of Évora in 2013.
 This is an excerpt from my blog entry:

 Ebora Cerealis was the name the ancient Romans called this hilltop town rising above the flat landscape of Alentejo.
 The wheat production in this region was allegedly large enough to feed half of Rome’s population.
 A few hundred years later the Moors ruled the territory of Yeborath only to be butchered by the Christians in 1166. Évora was in the middle ages the second largest town in Portugal.